pydantic/pydantic/docs/migration.md

     [`@computed_field`](api/fields.md#pydantic.fields.computed_field) decorators, which each address various
     shortcomings from Pydantic V1.
     * See [Custom serializers](usage/serialization.md#custom-serializers) for the usage docs of these new decorators.
-    * Due to performance overhead and implementation complexity, we have now removed support for specifying `json_encoders` in the model config.
+    * Due to performance overhead and implementation complexity, we have now deprecated support for specifying `json_encoders` in the model config.
 This functionality was originally added for the purpose of achieving custom serialization logic, and we think the new serialization decorators are a better choice in most common scenarios.
-        However, if your usage of `json_encoders` is not compatible with the new serialization decorators, please create a GitHub issue letting us know.
-See [Custom data types](usage/types/custom.md) for further details.
 * We have changed the behavior related to serializing subclasses of models when they occur as nested fields in a parent model.
 In V1, we would always include all fields from the subclass instance.
 In V2, when we dump a model, we only include the fields that are defined on the annotated type of the field.
 This helps prevent some accidental security